agostontorok/agostontorok.github.io/_posts/2020-04-01-time_estimates.md

 tags: lean business data science product
 ---

-# Why overdue tasks take still a long time to finish?

 The prototypical situation that is puzzling me for a while is the following:
 - We estimated 3 days for a task
 - Bob is working on the task for 3 days already